How to whiten teeth ?

 An effective teeth whitening paste should include ingredients like hydrogen peroxide and baking soda in safe quantities and incorporate tooth-strengthening components such as fluoride for optimal results.

 Whitening toothpaste uses mild abrasives to scrub your tooth's surface and remove extrinsic stains.
-Though some formulas may contain baking soda or hydrogen peroxide, they rely primarily on polishing instead of bleaching to change the tooth's appearance.
-Because of this, it may take longer to see results.
+These formulas rely primarily on polishing instead of bleaching to change the tooth's appearance.
+Because of this, it may take longer to see results for teeth whitening.

+How to whiten teeth using whitening strips?
+It's simple.
 Whitening strips apply a thin layer of bleaching agent directly to teeth using a flexible plastic strip.
 Hydrogen peroxide is usually the active ingredient.
-Though strips are convenient and cost-effective, they may be difficult to adhere directly to the enamel if your teeth are out of alignment.
+Though strips are convenient and cost-effective, they may be difficult to adhere directly to the enamel if your teeth need alignment.

 TO USE: Whitening strips are typically applied directly to teeth for 30 minutes to an hour.
 Carefully follow the directions on the label.
 Incorrect use can lead to tooth sensitivity, gum irritation, and enamel erosion.

 This method on how to get white teeth involves applying bleaching gel to the teeth using customized guard trays.
 Oxidizing agents like hydrogen peroxide or carbamide are employed to lighten the tooth shade.
 This tailored tray minimizes gel contact with your gums, reducing the risk of irritation.